 - 5 Tablespoons (2.5 ounces, 71 grams) unsalted butter, melted

 - Add the dough ingredients to the bread machine in the order listed.
-Select the dough cycle, and start the machine.
-Check the dough after five minutes of mixing, and add 1 to 2 more Tablespoons of water or flour if the dough is too dry or wet.
+Select the dough cycle and start the machine.
+Check the dough after five minutes of mixing and add 1 to 2 more Tablespoons of water or flour if the dough is too dry or wet.
+(See Tip 2)

 - Mix 1/2 cup granulated sugar, 2 teaspoons cinnamon and 5 Tablespoons melted butter until combined.
 Set aside.

-- Spread cinnamon/sugar filling with small knife.
-Repeat with two more balls of dough.
-Roll final ball of dough into a circle roughly 1/8-inch thick and place on top of third cinnamon/sugar layer.
+- Roll final ball of dough into a 12-inch circle and place on top of third cinnamon/sugar layer.

-- Place a small cup or cookie cutter in center of dough.
-Starting at the edge of the cup or cookie cutter, cut 4 equal slits in the dough.
+- Place a small cup in center of dough.
+Starting about 1-inch from the edge of the cup, cut 4 equal slits in the dough.
 Then cut each of the wedges in half, resulting in 8 cuts.
 Starting about 1-inch from the cup or cookie cutter, cut each of the 8 wedges in half, resulting in 16 cuts.

-- Being very careful, pick up one of two pieces, twist twice toward other piece.
-Pick up second piece, and twist twice towards first piece.
+- Being very careful, pick two of the adjacent pieces, and twist them twice away from each other.
+Press to seal the edges.
 Repeat with the remaining 14 wedges.

 - Remove bread from oven; transfer to wire rack.
-Pipe or spread cream cheese icing on bread.
+Drizzle icing over warm cinnamon snowflake bread.
+Serve warm if possible.

 - I always use low-fat sour cream when making the dough.